 As parents age, their adult children face many challenges.
 Some of which can be financial.
 Research shows older adults may be more susceptible to financial scam artists.
-Additionally, older adults may be living on a fixed income and have concerns about how to pay for everyday expenses plus medical expenses.
+Additionally,

 Adult children might need to take on the responsibility of managing an older loved one’s finances–or at least helping out.
 Especially if an aging parent is considering a move to senior living and wondering if it’s the right financial choice.